 In this in-line dispersing machine, the product components are mixed, dispersed and discharged at a high intensity in the smallest volume.
 The throughput is determined by the feed systems for the liquid phase and the solids.
 Additionally, the mixing intensity is determined by the speed and choice of the product adaptable dispersing tool.
 Through the process management in each pass, the finished product is produced with minimum temperature increase and highest efficiency.
 Fully continuous operation eliminates material losses and cleaning costs.
 To avoid shutdowns, the entire system is simply cleaned with solvent in the CIP process.

-Comparison of Conventional Mixing vs. Inline MixingClick here for related articles and newsSearch for mixer manufacturers in our equipment guide
+Comparison of Conventional Mixing vs. Inline MixingClick here to find out more about IKA Process EquipmentClick here for related articles and newsSearch for mixer manufacturers in our equipment guide

 Sign up for Mixers & Blenders E-Updates